 A parlay bet in curling, for example, could consist of predicting the winners of several matches, or combing a point spread bet on one game with totals bet on another.

 A single parlay can have as many individual bets (or legs) as you want, with the curling odds growing considerably the more you add.
 To win a parlay, every part of the bet must be successful.

 To create a parlay you can just add different bets to the bet slip on your sports betting site, and the odds will be updated automatically.
 You can test out different bets, adding and removing them and trying different stakes, to see how much you would win.

-Although betting options on curling are more limited than the top sports, if you have a really in-depth understanding of the sport building parlay bets allows you to win a lot of money from a comparatively small investment.
+Although betting online options on curling are more limited than the top sports, like football betting, if you have a really in-depth understanding of the sports building parlay bets allows you to win a lot of money from a comparatively small investment.

-While some sports have a full menu of live combo bets and props, live betting on curling is largely restricted to Moneyline bets on who will win the game.
+While some sports have a full menu of live combo bets and props, live betting on curling and curling wagers are largely restricted to Moneyline bets on who will win the game.